What Is a Nanodream?

 With Thanks

 ... to those friends and asshats who have stood by me and believed in me through thick and thin.
 You've helped me find a reason to keep that X-Acto knife busy!
-All the while I know full well that it's just been killing you to watch me slowly die.
-The disease is so much harder on all of you than it is on me, and for that I am so very, very sorry.
+I know full well that this disease is harder on all of you than it is on me, and for that I am so very sorry.

 GO HOME | Copyright © 2024 by David K. Smith.
 All Rights Reserved.